 The “team” question can come in many shapes and sizes.
 However it’s delivered, the interviewer wants to understand how you work with others so they can envision how you’ll work within their team.
 Simply put, does their team culture and your potential boss’s management style make sense for you?

 If you have real examples from past experiences that you can draw on to explain your dream team, great!
-If not, go into detail on what you believe makes for a stellar group dynamic.
+You can draw from class experiences, extracurriculars, volunteer work, part-time jobs, and more.
+But if you don’t have any relevant experience, that’s just fine—talk about what you believe makes for a stellar group dynamic.

+Whether you’re drawing on past experiences or not, details are key.
 For example, “Good communication is important for a great team” is the start of your answer, not a complete statement.
 You’ll also want to define what good communication means to you and what it looks like in practice.
-A better answer would look something like:
+(Hint: You can use the STAR method here to talk about how the team worked together and what you achieved.)

 “Good communication makes for a great team, and creating best practices around how a team is going to communicate is really important.
-For example, for my last class project our team met weekly and created shared Google Docs so we could collaborate even when we weren’t with each other, and we all agreed we could call each other whenever we needed something.
-This synthesis of working styles helped us to stay on track, work efficiently, and ultimately get along with one another.”
+For example, for my last class project our team had to put together a 30-minute presentation that required a lot of research and analysis that had to be done in a certain order.
+In order to make sure we were always on the same page, we met weekly and created shared Google Docs so we could collaborate even when we weren’t with each other, and we all agreed we could call each other whenever we needed something so that we could stick to our timelines.
+This synthesis of working styles helped us to stay on track, work efficiently, and ultimately get along with one another.
+Plus we got an A on the presentation, which was icing on the cake.”

 Just remember: This isn’t supposed to be a vent session where you bash former teammates (that attitude says more about you than them).
 If you’re using a negative team experience as an example of what you don’t want, focus more on what you learned from that experience rather than what wasn’t good.